RocketChat/hubot-rocketchat/README.md

 ROCKETCHAT_PASSWORD | the bot user's password
 ROCKETCHAT_ROOM | the channel/channels names the bot should listen to message from.
 This can be comma separated list.
 LISTEN_ON_ALL_PUBLIC | if 'true' then bot will listen and respond to messages from all public channels, as well as respond to direct messages.
 Default to 'false'.
 ROCKETCHAT_ROOM should be set to nothing (with `ROCKETCHAT_ROOM=` ) when using `LISTEN_ON_ALL_PUBLIC`.
-RESPOND_ON_DM | if 'true' then bot will listen and respond to direct messages.
+RESPOND_TO_DM | if 'true' then bot will listen and respond to direct messages.
 When setting the option to 'true', be sure to also set ROCKETCHAT_ROOM.
 This option needs not be set if you are including LISTEN_ON_ALL_PUBLIC.
 Default is 'false'.
 BOT_NAME | ** Name of the bot.
 This is what it responds to EXTERNAL_SCRIPTS | ** These are the npm modules it will add to hubot.
 DEV | ** This enables development mode.